 Another helpful date feature is Reminders.
 After I set a start date, I can have Things pop up a notification to remind me at a certain time.

 And finally, if a task recurs at regular intervals, I can create a repeating to-do.

 These can repeat daily, weekly, monthly or yearly, and have associated deadlines and reminders.
 Tasks can repeat after the start date or completion date.

 One final point about dates: Things can display events from your calendar along with your to-do items for the same day.
 I find that really helpful.

-I love how Things lets me work with dates.
+My personal take: I love how Things lets me work with dates.
 If I can’t start a task yet, I don’t see it.
 If something is due or overdue, Things makes it obvious.
 And if I’m worried about forgetting something, I can set a reminder.